alxmrd/React_Native_App_Sample/README.md

 ### Installing
-Download this repository, then go to this direction's folder by the terminal and then run :
+Download this repository, then go to directorys's folder by the terminal and then run :
 ```
 $ npm start
 ```